DevMtn-Repo-Review/javascript-5-mini/README.md

 * Open the project in your text editor
 * Open `index.html` in your browser
   * Use either `live-server` or your file explorer
-* Select either the `Classes` or `Context` link
-* Open the associated JavaScript file and start coding
   * The list items will turn green as you complete each step
 * Add and commit your code often!